SalomePlatform/yacs/doc/principes.rst

 - **entry**, the name of an entry point in the dynamic library or in the Python module that will return the algorithm plugin factory (see :ref:`optimizationplugin` for more informations)

-The node has four ports:
+The node has five ports:

-- **FileNameInitAlg**, an input port that takes the name of an initialization file
+- **algoInit**, an input port that takes an object used for the initialization of the algorithm
-- **SmplPrt**, an output port that gives the samples in the optimization process
+- **evalSamples**, an output port that gives the samples in the optimization process
-- **retPortForOutPool**, an input port that collects the results given by the internal node
+- **evalResults**, an input port that collects the results given by the internal node
 - **nbBranches**, an input port that can be used to parallelize the optimization process as in the ForEach node (number of branches).
 Most of a time, the optimization process is sequential so the number of branches will be 1, but in some cases it is possible to parallelize the process so the number  of branches will be greater than 1.
+- **algoResults**, an output port that gives the results of the optimization algorithm

 .. _containers: